Hackers are waging a guerrilla war on tech companies, revealing secrets and raising fears of collateral damage

 “Jeff Bezos paid $970 million for this,” the hackers wrote, referring to the price Amazon paid to buy the company in 2014.
 “We’re giving it away FOR FREE.”
 (Bezos, Amazon’s founder, owns The Washington Post.)

 Because the hackers hide their identities, it’s impossible to gauge their true motives.
-And because they’ve dumped the stolen data onto the open Web, thousands of the companies’ users have also had their personal information exposed, including, in some cases, sensitive information such as income, phone numbers and home addresses.
+And because they’ve dumped the stolen data onto the open web, thousands of the companies’ users have also had their personal information exposed, including, in some cases, sensitive information such as income, phone numbers and home addresses.

 Allan Liska, a senior intelligence analyst with the cybersecurity firm Recorded Future, said the growing accessibility and sophistication of hacking tools and the ease with which social media can draw attention to a major hack has contributed to a dramatic upsurge in attacks by “hacktivists.”

-Coupled with Monday’s hours-long outage of Facebook, Instagram and WhatsApp, the hacks are casting a spotlight on critical weaknesses of the Internet – an aging “network of networks” strained by global growth and woven through with outdated software, vulnerable hardware and unpatched flaws.
+Coupled with Monday’s hourslong outage of Facebook, Instagram and WhatsApp, the hacks are casting a spotlight on critical weaknesses of the internet — an aging “network of networks” strained by global growth and woven through with outdated software, vulnerable hardware and unpatched flaws.

 They also showcase how weak the world’s cybersecurity defenses remain despite an eruption of concern after this year’s major ransomware attacks, including the crippling cyberattack on Colonial Pipeline that brought panic to fuel markets on the East Coast.